valerii-martell/High-Performance-Computing/README.md

 # High Performance Computing

-Programming assignments in university course "High Performance Computing".
+Programming assignments developed as part of an internship at the V.M.
+Glushkov Institute of Cybernetics of National Academy Of Sciences Of Ukraine.
 Mostly in MPI via C++.

 **The general principles of parallel computing, Open MP and MP, and before that, are considered in the works in the repository:** https://github.com/valerii-martell/Parallel-Programming